YiMihi/elm-with-jwt/outline.md

 ## Considerations / Research / TODOs

-- Gulp?
-Webpack?
+[x] Gulp
-- Foundation or Bootstrap?
-- Elm: How to make http requests?
-Management of promises?
+[x] Foundation or Bootstrap? - Elm does not support external stylesheets well at this time [ ] Elm: How to make http requests?
+Management of subscriptions/promises?
-- Elm: How to handle routing?
+[ ] Elm: How to handle routing?

 ## Collected Resources